More

 Step 8: Make Sure the Settings Are Applied to the Android Kiosk

-You can further customize device settings like display and volume, among others, for the devices.
-You are now ready to use your Android Chrome kiosk mode profile.
+You can further customize kiosk settings such as display and volume, among others, for the devices.
+With these configurations in place, you are now ready to use your Android Chrome kiosk mode profile, ensuring an optimized experience tailored to your specific needs.

 Save your profile settings.
 Navigate back to the device profile section and apply these policies to the devices you want to configure kiosk mode in Android Chrome Browser.